General terms and conditions oe service GmbH

 10. effects of the end of the contract

-11 Confidentiality and data protection / order processing contract
+11. confidentiality and data protection / order processing contract

-Disputes arising out of or in connection with this contract shall be governed by the laws of the Republic of Austria.
-Austria to the exclusion of its referral standards and the provisions of the UN Convention on Contracts for the International Sale of Goods . law on the sale of goods.
-For the decision of all disputes arising from this contract, the Exclusive jurisdiction of the courts having jurisdiction over the subject matter at the place of business of the provider in Klagenfurt was agreed.
-Deviating agreements, collateral agreements, supplements or additions to this contract In order to be legally effective, such agreements must be in writing, as must the consensual Waiver of this formal requirement.
-Insofar as provisions of the order processing contract pursuant to item 11 between the client and the supplier are in conflict with this contract, the provisions of the order processing contract shall take precedence.
+Disputes arising out of or in connection with this contract shall be governed by the laws of the Republic of Austria, excluding its conflict of law rules and the provisions of the UN Convention on Contracts for the International Sale of Goods .
+Right to buy.
+For the resolution of all disputes arising from this contract, the exclusive jurisdiction of the courts having jurisdiction over the subject-matter at the place of business of the provider in Klagenfurt agreed.
+Deviating agreements, collateral agreements, supplements or additions to this contract must be in writing in order to be legally effective, as must the mutual agreement of the parties.
+Waiver of this formal requirement.
+Insofar as provisions of the order processing agreement pursuant to item 11 between the customer and the provider are in conflict with this contract, the provisions of the order processing contract shall take precedence.
 Should individual provisions of this contract be or become invalid or ineffective, the effectiveness and validity of other provisions shall not be affected thereby.
-For the In the event of the legal invalidity of a provision, it shall be deemed to be replaced by a provision which is comes closest in terms of content to the legally effective condition.
+For the If a provision is legally invalid, it shall be deemed to be replaced by a provision whose comes closest in terms of content to the legally valid condition.